arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-Two large earthquakes struck southern <strong>Turkey </strong>and <strong>Syria </strong>killing more than 2,300 people and trapping many more under collapsed buildings.
-The [first quake’s epicentre](https://te.arielherself.xyz/science-and-technology/predicting-earthquakes-is-not-possible-yet/21807129) was near the Turkish city of Gaziantep and had a magnitude of 7.8.
-Hours later a second quake of similar magnitude hit.
+Large earthquakes struck southern <strong>Turkey</strong> and <strong>Syria</strong>, [killing more than 2,300 people](https://te.arielherself.xyz/international/2023/02/06/massive-earthquakes-in-turkey-and-northern-syria-kill-thousands) and trapping many more under collapsed buildings.
+The initial quake’s epicentre was near the Turkish city of Gaziantep and had a magnitude of 7.8.
+Hours later an aftershock of similar magnitude hit further north.
 These were the strongest earthquakes in the region since one near Istanbul in 1999 that killed over 17,000 people.

 The trial began in <strong>Hong Kong</strong> of a swathe of opposition politicians and pro-democracy campaigners.
 Forty-seven people, including prominent activists such as Joshua Wong, have been charged with organising a primary contest to determine candidates for legislative elections in 2020.
 It is the [largest case](https://te.arielherself.xyz/china/2021/01/07/hong-kong-arrests-dozens-of-pro-democracy-activists) yet brought under the territory’s draconian national-security law.
 The arrests effectively wiped out all opposition voices in Hong Kong’s legislative assembly.